ddev/ddev/docs/content/users/install/docker-installation.md

 We can use a single Docker command to make sure Docker is set up to do what we want:

-In your *project directory* run the following (using git-bash if you’re on Windows!):
+In your *project directory* run the following (using Git Bash if you’re on Windows!):

 ```
 docker run --rm -t -p 80:80 -p 443:443 -v "//$PWD:/tmp/projdir" busybox sh -c "echo ---- Project Directory && ls /tmp/projdir"